The Adventures of Pinocchio (1996 film): Sequel

 A sequel was released in 1999 called The New Adventures of Pinocchio.
 Landau reprised his role as Geppetto, while Kier was recast as Lorenzini's wife, Madame Flambeau.
 Gabriel Thomson played the title role, replacing Jonathan Taylor Thomas.
 It was shot in Luxembourg City, Luxembourg.

+Home media

+A PAL transfer of The New Adventures of Pinocchio was released on DVD in Australia by Flashback Entertainment, Cat.
+No. 15631.